kvarkson/PhoneGap-iOS-Background-Location-Tracking-Plugin/README.md

 You can specify the callback by name or just pass an anonymous function.
 It will work fine either way.

 After getting <code>Resume</code> event just call <code>stopUpdatingLocation()</code> function.

+#TODOS
+I'm going to add a working xCode project with example of the plugin's functionality soon.

 #License